OpenBMB/ModelCenter/README.md

 ```

 ### 2. Prepare the model
-Next, you can simply get a pretrained BERT model from `model_center`, e.g., *bert-base-uncased*.
+Next, you can simply get a pre-trained BERT model from `model_center`, e.g., *bert-base-uncased*.
 When fine-tuning BERT on the classification task, a feed-forward layer need to be appended to the last layer.

 ```python
 import torch